Billotais/bilat.xyz/index.md

 ### Detecting Bias in Amazon reviews

 A Data Story about the potential bias that can be found in Amazon user reviews, and how to correct it.
-Done in Python, with various tools including Pandas, pyspark, and matplotlib.
+We worked on 20GB of comments extracted from various Amazon articles, and used multiple tools including Pandas, pyspark, and matplotlib.
 [Link](https://ada-lyn.github.io/)

 ### The Quest for The Holy Grail